-Our homes say a lot about who we are—and what we think is important in life.
+Our homes say a lot about who we are.
+The importance of home signals what we think is important in life.

 "Sacred Space is where you can find yourself again and again." —Joseph Campbell

 You do not have to be wealthy or have a large house to create a space that constantly reminds you of your own deepest values and hopes and inspires you to realize them.
 For example, the house I live in now has been furnished on a shoestring.
 My nightstands come from a hospital in Wyoming and were given to me by a great friend who delivered babies there.
 The coffee table in my living room is an old wooden, hand-whittled chicken coop that is 75 years old.
 The most expensive feature in my whole home is an Indian poster I received as a gift.
 Everything else I own was either picked up while traveling, discovered in thrift stores or garage sales—even back alleys on garbage collection days—or came from reasonably priced stores like Pier One.
 I mention this to make it clear that what you need to create a sacred space is NOT money, but what each of us already has: creativity, intuitive guidance, imagination, and inspiration.

 No matter what place you call home, the very word strikes a chord deep inside each of us.
 Home means sanctuary, the place we can rest, relax, enjoy time with friends, learn, grow … and just be.
 Our homes say a lot about who we are and what we think is important in life.